arvind-kr4/full-stack-test/README.md

 ## Containerized Deployment (Docker) and Demo Link
 UPDATE ME: Containerize your application using Docker and publish it using any free cloud hosting environment of your choice (Netlify, Firebase, Azure, etc.) and add the link to this section.

+## Adding unit tests
+Add a testing library and include it as part of the build step.
+A single test case should be enough.

+# Criteria
+Your work will be evaluated primarily on:

+1. Consistency of coding style.
+2. Proper error handling.
+3. Correct use of Java best practices, including interface/object definitions.
+4. Completeness and other value-adds (extra mile)
+5. General quality of code and technical communication.

+# How to submit your work
+1. Fork this project on github.
+2. Update this README.md with all the details about your solution and how to run the project.
+3. When you're finished, send us the URL of your public GIT repository.